GreenInfo-Network/MultiSelect/README.md

 # MultiSelect

-A multi-select UI which expands into checkboxes.
-Accessibility in mind.
+A multiple-choice selector with accessibility in mind.

+* Keyboard triggered, focused, and operated.
+* Has ARIA indicators used byt screenreaders.
+* Lightweight, no dependencies.
+Even works in IE11.

 https://github.com/GreenInfo-Network/MultiSelect

-## Demo and Screenshots

 https://greeninfo-network.github.io/MultiSelect/